 When You Reach the End of StrengthLog’s 3-Day Bodybuilding Split

-After six weeks, you have completed a round of StrengthLog’s 3-Day Bodybuilding Split, emerging on the other end a little bigger and stronger than before.
+After six weeks, you have completed a round of StrengthLog’s 3-Day Bodybuilding Split, emerging a little bigger and stronger on the other end.

 As you are relatively new to the bodybuilding game, you can expect to have gained significant amounts of muscle.